((( upcoming )))

 Code 6: Responding from a Long Distance

-Code 6: Responding from a Long Distance engages with issues of justice and the American prison system through the voices of contemporary and historical Black civil rights activists.
-The perspectives of Angela Davis, Malcolm X, and Martin Luther King Junior frame the inequalities outlined in the poem, Distributive Justice, by artist and activist Kenneth Reams, who has been living in solitary confinement on death row for 27 years for a crime he did not commit.
-Recent field recordings calling for the dismantling of systemic racism ignited by the murder of George Floyd, and sustained by the violent response of police and federal government, highlight the critical need for the redistribution of resources and state power accumulated within the American criminal justice system.
+Code 6: Responding from a Long Distance aims to diagram the historical injustice within the American criminal justice system through an amalgamation of electroacoustic processes, including instruments, objects, and surveillance tools while utilizing fundamental voices integral to the fight for human rights across time.
+The perspectives of contemporary and historical Black civil rights activists including Angela Davis, Malcolm X, and Martin Luther King Junior support the inequalities outlined in the poem, Distributive Justice, by artist and activist Kenneth Reams, who has been living in solitary confinement for over 30 years.
+Real-time police broadcasts from Minneapolis and Louisville further frame contemporary field recordings from Black Lives Matter protests in 2020 that call for the dismantling of systemic racism ignited by the murder of George Floyd and Breonna Taylor.
+The sustained violent response of police and federal government, highlight the critical need for the redistribution of resources and state power accumulated within the American criminal justice system.
+We hope to leave you questioning who is afforded the right to justice and why.

 The piece premiered at Gray Area’s online event, Patch Pulse: Bathing & Alkimiya Transfer, on August 28, 2020.
 Watch a video below of the performance.